Academic Life

 Career Crossings Office

-The Career Crossings Office (CCO) offers career services.
-For all students throughout their four years and beyond.
-Information on career resources and programs are available online through the my.saintmarys.edu CCO portal community, by contacting the office in 114 Spes Unica by calling (574) 284-4775, or emailing cco@saintmarys.edu.
-Appointments with the CCO can be made by logging into Handshake.
+The Career Crossings Office (CCO) offers career services for all students throughout their studies at Saint Mary’s and beyond with access to lifetime services.
+Information on career resources and programs are available by contacting the office in 114 Spes Unica, calling (574) 284-4775, or emailing cco@saintmarys.edu.
+Appointments with the CCO staff can be made by logging into Handshake.

 Choosing a Major/Exploring Career Options